-While there are not any free internet services specifically designed for seniors, there are some ways to receive substantial discounts on one’s internet service.
+There aren’t any free internet services specifically designed for seniors, but there are some ways to receive substantial discounts on your internet service.

-Lifeline, a program offered by the FCC, offers up to a $9.25 monthly discount on internet service for low-income individuals.
-If you currently receive Medicaid, SNAP, SSI, or a Veteran pension, then you will likely qualify for this program.
+Lifeline, a program offered by the FCC, offers a discount of up to $9.25 a month on internet service for low-income individuals.
+If you currently receive Medicaid, SNAP, SSI, or a veteran pension, then you likely will qualify for the program.

 How Seniors Can Stay Safe on the Internet

-It seems like there are so many great things we can do through the internet, but many people wonder: Is the internet safe?
-It’s true, cybercrimes against seniors have increased five times since 2014.
-But there are definite precautions you can take to help ensure your experience does not compromise your data
+It seems like there are so many great things you can do on the internet, but many people wonder: Is the internet safe?
+Cybercrimes against seniors have increased fivefold since 2014, but there are precautions you can take to ensure your experience does not compromise your data.

-- Don’t respond to emails or social media messages from people asking for money or favors.
-If you are interested in donating to a charity, then go to the official website of your preferred charity and do so there as opposed to through some third party.
+Don’t respond to emails or social-media messages from people asking for money or favors.
+If you want to donate to a charity, then do so through the charity’s official website instead of through a third party.

-- Always log out of your account when finished browsing a website.
+Always log out of your account when you’re finished browsing a website.

-- Try not to use the same password for every online account, as this makes it easier for hackers to access your information.
-We’d recommend keeping a physical list of each of your usernames and passwords that you use on different websites.
+Don’t use the same password for every online account, since it makes it easier for hackers to access your information.
+We recommend keeping a physical list of the usernames and passwords you use on different websites.

 Banking on the Internet

-Knowing that internet safety is a real concern in the 21st century, it may be hard to imagine performing banking online.
-Fear not, though, as any reputable bank will have extreme security measures in place.
-This goes for companies that you might be paying online bills to as well, such as your internet bill, household utilities, and credit card companies.
-Most companies have solid cybersecurity measures in place to ensure that your information is kept between you and them.
+Knowing internet safety is a real concern, it may be hard to imagine banking online.
+Fear not, though, because any reputable bank will have extreme security measures in place.
+This goes for companies you may be paying online as well, such as your internet bill, household utilities, and credit card companies.
+Most companies have solid cybersecurity measures in place to ensure your information is kept between you and them.

 The internet is a great resource.
-Whether you are looking to be more productive, watch television, or purchase a pair of shoes, the internet has something for everybody.
+Whether you want to be more productive, watch television, or purchase a pair of shoes, the internet has something for everybody.
 This guide is just a start.
-If you have specific questions, a local resource like a library, friend, or family member can help you.
-Additionally, if you’re willing to look, the internet itself has the answers to almost any question you could have about it.
-Enjoy your exploration online — whether practical, for pleasure, or, as for most of us, for both.
+If you have specific questions, a local resource like a library, friend, or family member can help.
+If you’re willing to look, the internet itself has the answers to almost any question you may have about it.
+Enjoy your exploration online — whether practical, for pleasure, or, as for most of us, both.

 Frequently Asked Questions About Seniors and the Internet

-The answer to this question is yes and no. It depends on what you are using to access the internet.
-Most smartphones already have protective software installed on them when you buy.
-Many laptops don’t have this software, so you should inquire during your purchase if this is the case.
+Yes and no. It depends on what you are using to access the internet.
+Most smartphones already have protective software installed when you buy them.
+Many laptops don’t have this software, though, so you should inquire during your purchase.
 Most Apple products, however, are already protected against viruses.

-While you can certainly use a laptop for this purpose, smartphones often have both front and back-facing cameras, making it easy to chat on these devices.
-Websites like Facebook, as well as standalones like Zoom, are perfectly capable of using the camera on your phone for chats.
+You can certainly use a laptop to video chat, but smartphones often have both front- and back-facing cameras, which makes it easy to chat on them.
+Websites such as Facebook — as well as stand-alones such as Zoom — are perfectly capable of using the camera on your phone for chats.

-Most people pay between $35 and $65 for the internet per month.
-With a senior discount, however, you will usually pay between $10 and $35 depending on your plan.
-If you decide to ditch cable for streaming websites, this could result in some big savings.
+Most people pay between $35 and $65 per month for the internet.
+With a senior discount, however, you will usually pay between $10 and $35, depending on your plan.
+Ditching cable for streaming services could result in some big savings.

-Luckily, the dark web is something you will probably never come into contact with.
-The dark web, or deep web, is a term used to describe the plethora of websites and internet information that do not pop up when you use a search engine.
-In other words, to find a nefarious dark website, you would need to already know the exact, specific name of the website to ever find it.
-You will never accidentally click on something that takes you to the dark web.
-However, you may accidentally click on a scam.
+The dark web is something you will probably never come into contact with.
+“Dark web,” or “deep web,” is a term used to describe the plethora of websites that do not pop up when you use a search engine.
+To find a nefarious dark website, you would need to already know the exact name of the site.
+You will never accidentally click on something that takes you to the dark web, but you may accidentally click on a scam.
 The best way to stay safe on the internet is to use your discretion.
-Just like you wouldn’t drive down a street and take a shortcut you wouldn’t trust, don’t open an email or click on a link that doesn’t seem legitimate.
+Just like you wouldn’t drive down a street and take a shortcut you don’t trust, don’t open an email or click on a link that doesn’t seem legitimate.